maslovakate/AWS-DE-Certification/README.md

 - Can use ProjectionExpression & FilterExpression (no changes to RCU).

 ## DynamoDB – Deleting Data
-- DeleteItem;
+**1. DeleteItem**
   - Delete an individual item;
-- Ability to perform a conditional delete;
+  - Ability to perform a conditional delete.
-- DeleteTable;
+**2. DeleteTable**
   - Delete a whole table and all its items;
   - Much quicker deletion than calling DeleteItem on all items.

 ## DynamoDB – Batch Operations
 - Allows you to save in latency by reducing the number of API calls;